chrisemerson/auth/README.md

 ## Hashing Strategies

-Each user will have a `PasswordHashingStrategy` that controls how their password is hashed before it is stored in your datastorage layer.
+Each user will have a `PasswordHashingStrategy` that controls how their password is hashed before it is stored in your data storage layer.

 The strategy has two functions: